Maccabi Haifa F.C.: Club crest

 The origin of the club crest is the World Zionist sports organization "Maccabi".
 The basis of the crest is the stylized Hebrew word מכבי ("Maccabi") in the shape of the Star of David, symbolizing Judaism.
 This is in common with most other Maccabi teams in Israel and worldwide, which all use this symbol in one way or another.
 In most years only this stylized "Maccabi" star with the word חיפה ("Haifa") beneath it was the emblem of the club.
 Depending on the kit, it was green on white or white on green.
 With the success of the club at the end of the 1980s, an image of a lion was added next to the symbol, but this figure was removed later.
 At the beginning of the 1990s, after the club began competing in the European arena, the crest assumed its modern form - the image of a football inside a circular green band with the words מכבי חיפה מכ ("Maccabi Haifa FC") in Hebrew and English on it, with the original Maccabi symbol at the top right corner.
 At the end of 2005/2006 season, when the team won its 10th championship, a gold star was added above the symbol.
 At the end of the 2009 season winning its 11th championship, the team played its inaugural game with the traditional symbol of the club as it was in the early '80s.
 At the end of the 2013 season (on the 100th anniversary of the club's foundation), laurel leaves were temporarily added around the emblem, symbolizing victory and glory.
 In addition, a golden plaque was added indicating the year of the establishment of the club and the current year (100th club).

 After the 2019/20 season, the Israel Football Association administration decided that each championship star on the member clubs' crests should represent 5 championship titles.
 Since Maccabi has won 12 championships in total until then, the crest was updated with another championship star.
+After winning its 15th championship title at the end of the 2022-23 Israeli Premier League season, the club added a third star to its crest.